Strategic Budgeting: A Guide for Growth-Stage Companies

 - Burn Multiple: This measures the cost at which growth is generated.
 It helps pace spending in line with growth, and ensures you’re keeping the two in check.

-By carefully projecting and tracking expenses, preparing for various economic scenarios, and monitoring KPIs, you can navigate the many capital challenges startups face.
+By carefully projecting and tracking expenses, preparing for various economic scenarios, and monitoring KPIs, you can navigate the many capital challenges growth-stage companies face.
 Strategic budgeting ultimately improves your relationships with investors and keeps your internal team organized and focused on achievable goals.

 If you have questions about implementing an internal budget, get in touch.